Overview

 Fiddle 1 Schedule

-Fiddle I students must be at a playing level of Suzuki Book 2 or 3.
+Prerequisite: Fiddle 1 students should be playing at a level equivalent to the late Minuets in Suzuki Book 1 or Suzuki Book 2.
 Not familiar with the Suzuki method books? please email info@pakmusic.org and we can help assess your level.

 Fiddle 2 Schedule